BestSolution-at/quak/README.md

 Given "blueprint" name is and example repository to explain how to define a repository.

 For information about Quarkus configuration please see: https://quarkus.io/guides/config-reference .

+## Authorization

+Authorization can be satisfied in Quak with a simple configuration.
+Users can be defined with read/write permissions on different paths and repositories.

+Please see ['Authorization in quak'](docs/AUTHORIZATION.md) for more details.